robcarver17/pysystemtrade/docs/production.md

 - other state and control information
 - static configuration files

-The default option is to store these all into a mongodb database, except for configuration files which are stored as .yaml and .csv files.
+The default option is to store these all into a MongoDB database, except for configuration files which are stored as .yaml and .csv files.
 Time series data is stored in [Parquet](https://parquet.apache.org/) files.
 Databases used will be named with the value of parameter `mongo_db` in private config.

 ### Arctic